joedolson/access-monitor/readme.txt

 Access Monitor runs accessibility tests of your WordPress site, either on the front-end or in the administration.
 It runs an automated scan of your site using the Tenon.io web accessibility service.

-Theme Checker requires an [API key for Tenon.io](http://tenon.io/register.php).
+Access Monitor requires an [API key for Tenon.io](http://tenon.io/register.php).

 = Monitor Site Accessibility =